ElektrazCode/FullStackOpen/Part0/0-4-NewNoteDiagram.md

 participant browser
 participant server

+    Note right of browser: New note entered in input field and submit button clicked.

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     Note right of browser: Payload: new note activate server
     deactivate server
-    Note left of server: Javascript adds the new note to the list of notes.
+    Note left of server: Javascript adds the new note to the list of notes and redirects to reload the notes page.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server